awslabs/yesiscan/README.md

 If this flag is specified, then we will always attempt to update the auto config on each run.

+#### --auto-config-binary-version

+If this flag is specified, we will attempt to replace the current binary with this version of the program if it exists in our config.
+To override this setting in the remote config, you can specify this with the empty string `''` as the arg so that we will avoid replacing the requested version.
+These versions are stored in a giant map in the main config file in the `binaries` section shown above.

 #### --noop